Durss/Twitchat/PUBLIC_API.md

 			  } & {
 					/**
 					 * Question mode.
-					 * classic: earn points by answering questions correctly */
+					 * majority: earn points by being part of the most popular answer */
 					mode: "majority";
 					/**